tombetthauser/fullstack-faqs/README.md

 ```
 ---

-### Weird Fetch 404 Errors only on Heroku
+### Alternative to Async/Await - .then()
 🗃 **Tags:** *[Await], [Async], [.then()], [loading mechanism]*

 ***Issue:***
-This can happen in many different situations, but for example, if async/await-ing a dispatch but it isn't working correctly.
-A second dispatch is running before the first one finishes.
-So you need the first dispatch to completely finish before moving onto the second dispatch...
+If async/await-ing a dispatch isn't working correctly.
+Like, a second dispatch is running before the first one finishes.
+Amd you need the first dispatch to completely finish before moving onto the second dispatch...

 ***Solution***
 In React, it is typical to chain .then() as a loading mechanism.
 Especially when you get a warning on VSCode that says "await has no effect on the dispatch".